 Pseudomembranous colitis is a form of inflammatory colitis characterized by the pathologic presence of pseudomembranes consisting of mucin, fibrin, necrotic cells, and polymorphonuclear leukocytes (PMNs).

 This form of colitis is pathognomonic of infection by toxin-producing Clostridium difficile and develops as a result of altered normal microflora (usually by antibiotic therapy) that favors overgrowth and colonization of the intestine by Clostridium difficile and production of its toxins.
-Although every antibiotic has been reported to be associated with pseudomembranous colitis, clindamycin and amoxicillin are the antibiotics most frequently implicated in children.
+Although every antibiotic has been reported to be associated with pseudomembranous colitis, cephalosporin and beta-lactam antibiotics are most frequently implicated in children.
+Cases in children with underlying comorbid conditions, IBD in particular, are also common.

-IBD is an uncommon cause of chronic colitis in children (see the image below) but is becoming more frequent.
-The etiology is poorly understood.
+The etiology of IBD is poorly understood.
 Genetic and environmental influences are involved in the pathogenesis.
 IBD may present either as UC or as CD.
 Indeterminate colitis is a term to describe a chronic idiopathic colitis that cannot be separated based on conventional diagnostic modalities to either Crohn colitis or ulcerative colitis.

 Inflammatory bowel disease.
 Severe colitis noted during colonoscopy.
 The mucosa is grossly denuded, with active bleeding noted.
 This patient had her c....

 UC is characterized by inflammation and ulceration confined to colonic mucosa, whereas CD is manifested by transmural inflammation and granulomas that may affect any segment of the GI tract, including the colon.
 UC invariably involves the rectum and extends proximally without skipping segments.
-In contrast, CD has discontinuous patchy involvement of the GI tract, involving the small bowel, ileum, and colon.
+In contrast, CD has discontinuous patchy involvement of the GI tract, with the ileum being the most commonly affected segment.

 Growth failure results from malabsorption and loss of proteins from inflammation and damage to the mucosa; it is 3 times more likely to occur in children with CD than in children with UC.